 In the normal course of business, we enter into commitments for debt and equity underwritings.
-As of March 31, 2021, we had two such open underwriting commitments, which were subsequently settled in open market transactions and did not result in significant losses.
+As of March 31, 2022, we had one such open underwriting commitment, which was subsequently settled in an open market transaction and did not result in a significant loss.